thesephist/september/README.md

 Testing

 - Tests should run through all valid test cases in `test/cases/` and compare that the output for programs running on Node.js matches the output when run on Ink's Go interpreter.
-- Run the full Ink unit test suite in `thesephist/ink` against the September compiler and Node.js runtime.

 Torus interop layer